davidrose07/Create-DB/README.md

 -ui or --ui: Display the user interface.
 -b or --b: Browse for a file.
-file_path: The path to the file to be processed.
+-f: The path to the file to be processed.

 Examples: